keichi/hpcmaspa17-pfanalyzer/src/4_proposal.md

 <!-- プロファイラの出力例 -->
-As an example of a profiler output, the traffic matrix obtained from running the NERSC MILC benchmark with 128 processes is shown in Fig.\ \ref{fig:traffic-matrix}.
+As an example of a profiler output, the traffic matrix obtained from running MILC with 128 processes is shown in Fig.\ \ref{fig:traffic-matrix}.
 This visualization clearly reveals the spatial locality and sparsity of the communication pattern.

 \begin{figure}[htbp]
     \centering
     \includegraphics{traffic_matrix}
-    \caption{Traffic Matrix for NERSC MILC}
+    \caption{Traffic Matrix for MILC}
     \label{fig:traffic-matrix}
 \end{figure}